Industrial Marketing: The 5 Most Common Mistakes

 As you now know, marketing for the industry is a profession in itself.

 The general marketing principles for B2C and B2B, mostly fail to deliver for industrial companies.
-There are several reasons for this:
+There are several reasons:

 1. The goal is unclear or unattainable;

-3. Communication is not coordinated with the right person;
+3. Communication is not aligned with the right person;

 5. No answer to the key question.